 Service and Support

-Cisco offers a wide range of service programs to accelerate customer success.
-These innovative service programs are delivered through a unique combination of people, processes, tools, and partners, resulting in high levels of customer satisfaction.
+Cisco offers a wide range of service programs to help accelerate customer success.
+These innovative service programs are delivered through a unique combination of people, processes, tools, and partners, contributing to high levels of customer satisfaction.
 Cisco Services help you protect your network investment, optimize network operations, and prepare your network for new applications to extend network intelligence and the power of your business.
 For more information about Cisco Services, refer to Cisco Technical Support Services or Cisco Advanced Services.